danielhorvath87/danielhorvath87/README.md

 ## 👋 Hey, I'm **Daniel**

 I'm software develop and tech enthusiast building the custom apps and everything around it.
-Currently working as Frontend developer in [Linkthat](https://www.linkthat.eu/en/home-en/) and Fullstack developer in [WebLab](https://www.weblab.ltd).
+Currently working as Frontend developer.

 My primary tech stack is JavaScript/TypeScript (React, Redux, NodeJs, AdonisJS, MySQL).
 Keeping up with the tech environment :man_technologist: and experimenting is my cup of coffee too :coffee:.